hidecode221b/EPICS/README.md

 ### Wattsine RF power supply (433MHz-200W-CCFA Solid State Microwave Power Generator)

 RF power supply is used in the VUV light source.
-The connection is established but the communication failed.
+The Modbus RS485 connection is established but the communication failed.
+Modbus serial and TCP/IP can be configured at the setup with the code "1900".

 #### Manual
 https://www.wattsine.com/productview-11-1.html